SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Api.md

 Heartbeats differ between API formats:

-- **Ollama (`application/x-ndjson`)**: A full JSON object matching the Ollama response schema with `"done":false` and an empty `"message"` content.
-This ensures compatibility with clients like Open WebUI that require valid JSON on every line of the NDJSON stream.
+- **Ollama (`application/x-ndjson`)**: A full JSON object matching the route's own response schema with `"done":false`: `/api/chat` sends an empty `"message"` object, `/api/generate` sends an empty `"response"` string.
+This ensures compatibility with clients like Open WebUI that require valid JSON on every line of the NDJSON stream, including strict clients that validate the chunk shape per route.
 - **OpenAI (`text/event-stream`)**: An SSE comment (`:\n\n`).
 SSE clients ignore comment lines by design.

-Both formats cause a TCP write, which is sufficient for disconnect detection -- if the client has closed the connection, the write will fail and trigger cancellation.
+Both formats cause a TCP write, which is sufficient for disconnect detection: if the client has closed the connection, the write will fail and trigger cancellation.

 ### Greenlet Lifecycle After Stream Completion